meet-projects/Y2YL-Labs/Type II/Session 1, Flask Review/README.md

 Currently we are going to set the secrets statically, which means we will define the secrets, and users are not able to add new secrets.

 #### Important keywords:
-HTML form, flask forms, flask routing, redirect, POST, GET.
+HTML form, flask forms, flask routing, render_template,redirect, POST, GET.

 ## Instructions: